Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 [[/images/step01_arms04.png]]

-Duplicate Cylinder and prepare **Legs**, topology stays exactly the same as for Arms but some areas of legs should be wider.
+Duplicate the cylinder to prepare the legs, the topology remains exactly the same as for the arms, but some areas of the legs should be wider.

 *Result*